 The ''Charri Yatra'' to Mani Mahesh this year began from Dashnam Akhara of Chamba, the Chaari carried by the Naga Sadhus of Dashnam Akhara Chamba, reached the Kailash after a week-long fixed route.

-On the Rakshabandhan day, according to tradition, only sadhus took the dip in holy Dal lake, situated at 13,500 feet above sea level.
+On the Rakshabandhan day, according to the tradition, only sadhus took the dip in holy Dal lake, situated at 13,500 feet above sea level.

-The second major dip was taken on the occasion of Krishan Janamashtmi in which devotees from Bhadrwah of Doda district of Jammu and Kashmir come on foot after crossing the high hills for centuries.
+The second major dip was taken on the occasion of Krishan Janamashtmi in which devotees from Bhadrwah of district Doda of Jammu and Kashmir come on foot after crossing the high hills for centuries.

 On the day of Radha Ashtmi or Durva Ashtmi all devotees can take the dip.

-The state government, which has declared this fair a 'state fair', is providing rescue parties, water, electricity by generator, health and communication facilities and other allied facilities.
+The state government, which has declared this fair as a 'state fair', is providing rescue parties, water, electricity by generator, health and communication facilities and other allied facilities.